How to Use Microsoft OCR in 2023

 On the pop-up window, select "Scan to editable Text".
 Define the language for the extracted PDF content by taping "Change Languages".
-Optionally, customize pages of the extracted content by clicking "Customize Pages".
-When you are done setting all this up click the "OK" button to start to OCR PDF.
+Optionally, customize pages of the extracted contentom the "Page Range" area.
+When you are done setting all this up click the "OK" button to start OCR PDF.

 Step 4: Edit Document after OCR